Tither Denied Deduction Because Church was not 501(c)(3)

 (Recommended reading: “Does a Church Need to be 501(c)(3) Approved?”)

-Branch Ministries, which operated as The Church at Pierce Creek sued the IRS because they lost their 501(c)(3) status due to non-compliance issues.
-They were concerned that their givers' tithes and offerings would not be tax-deductible.
-The tax court concluded that when a church receives official 501(c)(3) status, there is a presumption that "one who contributes to the organization can deduct the amount of the contribution from his or her taxable income. . ." and if the IRS audits that person's tax return, his or her donations shall be tax-deductible.
+The Branch Ministries court concluded that when a church receives official 501(c)(3) status, there is a presumption that "one who contributes to the organization can deduct the amount of the contribution from his or her taxable income."
+The court said that if the IRS audits that person's tax return, the donations shall be tax deductible.

-However, the court also said that a person who contributes to a church that does not have 501(c)(3) status " . . . may deduct that contribution from his or her income, but if the contributor is audited, he or she has the burden of establishing that the church in fact meets the qualifications of a section 501(c)(3) organization . . ." in order to get a tax deduction.
+However, the court in this case also said a person who contributes to a church that does not have 501(c)(3) status "may deduct that contribution from his or her income, but if the contributor is audited, he or she has the burden of establishing that the church in fact meets the qualifications of a . . .
+501(c)(3) organization . . ." in order to get a tax deduction.

 (Recommended reading: "How to Start a Church the Right Way")